-The Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Act 2018 was enacted on 14 November 2018, and a Commencement Order was signed by the Minister for Justice and Equality for all sections (except Section 32) to come into effect on 26 November 2018.
-The Act amended the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 to give effect to certain provisions of Directive (EU) 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, amending Regulation

-(EU) No 648/2012 of the European Parliament and of the Council, and repealing Directive 2005/60/EC of the European Parliament and of the Council and Commission Directive 2006/70/EC, and to provide for related matters.
+The Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Act 2018 was enacted on 14 November 2018, and a Commencement Order was signed by the then Minister for Justice and Equality for all sections (except Section 32) to come into effect on 26 November 2018.
+The Act amended the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 to give effect to certain provisions of Directive (EU) 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, amending Regulation (EU) No 648/2012 of the European Parliament and of the Council, and repealing Directive 2005/60/EC of the European Parliament and of the Council and Commission Directive 2006/70/EC, and to provide for related matters.

 The Act extends and adds to obligations in existing legislation on financial institutions and other businesses relating to anti-money laundering, such as carrying out customer due diligence and reporting suspicious transactions.
-Significant provisions of the Act include those relating to the powers of Garda appointed to the Financial Intelligence Unit, and the extension of provisions requiring enhanced due diligence to be applied to politically exposed persons.
+Significant provisions of the Act include those relating to the powers of gardaí appointed to the Financial Intelligence Unit, and the extension of provisions requiring enhanced due diligence to be applied to politically exposed persons.
+Further amendments were made to the 2010 Act in 2021.
+Please see Section T3.1 of this workbook for information on the Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Act 2021.